valeriangalliat/blog/2021/09/zoom-h2n-pro-tips-and-tricks.md

 resets to `ZOOM0001.WAV`!
 There's no persistent internal counter like with my camera.

-This is annoying because I end up with conflicting file names, and I can't uniquely identify a specific Zoom recording by its name.
+This is annoying because I end up with conflicting filenames, and I can't uniquely identify a specific Zoom recording by its name.
 Not great.